 A commercially supported SilverStripe module for content blocks is on its way!

-SilverStripe is rolling out a standardised and commercially supported content block module across the Common Web Platform (CWP), Silverstripe's Platform as a Service offering for New Zealand government websites.
+SilverStripe is rolling out a standardised and commercially supported content block module across the Common Web Platform (CWP), SilverStripe's Platform as a Service offering for New Zealand government websites.
 We’re bringing together the most functional and effective elements of content block modules that have been developed by the SilverStripe community.

 Our goal is for this module to become the preferred approach for managing content within CWP and the wider open source community.
-The module will create more flexible page structures, allow for more control over page layouts, create consistency for developers and content authors working across different sites, and focus the combined efforts of community contributions.
+The module will create more flexible content structures, allow for more control over page layouts, create consistency for developers and content authors working across different sites, and focus the combined efforts of community contributions.

 So many blocks, so little time